Modeling inspiration by others

 Create app build manifests

-On top of handling all the content for an app, Kontent is also used successfully for the app build manifests.
+On top of handling all the content for your app, the Kontent.ai platform is also used successfully for the app build manifests.

 The settings stored in the build manifests tell the app which features should be enabled for which version of the app.
 This way it’s easy to enable or disable features and to have a scheduled roll-out of different functionality.